eestevez123/global-entry-appt-checker/README.md

 `TO_EMAIL=your_email@gmail.com   # Or any other email address you want alerts sent to`

+`ALERTS_ENABLED=false #if you would like email notification about earlier appointments found compared to threshold date`

 For help getting your app password if you are using G-mail, I suggest following this video: [How To Set Up Gmail SMTP Server - Full Guide
 ](https://www.youtube.com/watch?v=ZfEK3WP73eY).

+#### Testing Email Sending Locally
+Once you set up your .env file, run the following command: `python3 test_send_email.py`

+### Deployment
+Start command for application: `python3 app.py`

+Make sure to include the .env variables as detailed above in this readme